calebtuttle/portfoliobuilder/README.md

 If all of the above ran without errors or exceptions, you successfully purchased the ~500 stocks in the S&P500 and weighted them equally.
 For a full list of commands and their descriptions, see the [commands page](docs/commands.md).

 ## Contribute
 I welcome all contributions!
-Feel free to find bugs, address bugs, add commands/features, and improve the documentation.
-See the [contributing page](contributing.md) for contribution guidelines.
+Feel free to report bugs, address bugs, add commands/features, and improve the documentation.
+See the [contributing page](contributing.md) for more info.

 ## A Note on the API Keys
 All of the APIs used by Portfolio Builder are free or have a free tier.
 Portfolio Builder requires no API subscriptions.